^

 Type I

-Insufficiency of peroxisomal alanine-glycolate aminotransferase (AGT)
+Peroxisomal alanine-glycolate aminotransferase (AGT) deficiency

 Intensive nephrolithiasis

-Debut in the age of 20 years
+Debut at the age of 20

-Possible development of severe renal failure
+Development of severe renal failure is possible.

 Pyridoxine

-Abundant fluid intake (3-6 l / day)
+Abundant fluid intake (3-6 l/day)

 Phosphates

-Sodium Citrate
+Sodium citrate

 Type II

-Debut in the age of 20 years
+Debut at the age of 20

 Hyperoxaluria is less pronounced than in type I